palma21/openshiftlab/README.md

 ![](./MediaFolder/media/image74.JPG)

-CHALLENGE -8: Azure DevOps, Azure Container Registry and Helm
+CHALLENGE -8: Azure DevOps Azure Container Registry and Helm
 ==========================================

 [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) is a cloud service for collaborating on code development.
 It provides an integrated set of features that you access through your web browser or IDE client, including the following: